 Colorful, intriguing and sometimes a little weird, the outdoor art exhibits are fun to contemplate – and Randy is often on-site personally greeting guests.
 Visitors seeking unique attractions should definitely have Randyland on their Pittsburgh To Do list.

-Top Tip: Randyland is one of the free museums in Pittsburgh!
-Museum hours vary, but it is usually open daily from noon until 5pm.
+Top Tip: Randyland is one of the free museums in Pittsburgh, but opening hours are a bit random (usually daily from noon until 5pm).

 #12 Allegheny Commons